mgermaine93/automatic-form-completion/constants/README.md

 This subdirectory mostly contains several files named after US states.

-It also contains a US state/abbreviations constant, that I found [here](https://gist.github.com/rogerallen/1583593), as well as a city/towns constant that makes references each file named after a US-state.
+It also contains a US state/abbreviations constant, that I found [here](https://gist.github.com/rogerallen/1583593), as well as a city/towns constant that references each file named after a US-state.

 ## Adding Files